jdsteinbach/wp-api-bot/Readme.md

 # WP API Bot 🤖

-Sometimes you need 3rd party API data but they won't let you hit their endpoints because CORs.
+Sometimes you need 3rd party API data but they won't let you hit their endpoints via Ajax/XHR because CORs.
 This plugin provides an abstraction around PHP cURL and makes API calls available to both PHP & JS (via WP `admin-ajax.php`).

 ## What the plugin does